BYU-CS-Discord/CSBot/README.md

 ### /findroom ( now / at / between / when )

-Searches for open rooms on BYU Campus. _'Now'_, _'At'_, and _'Between'_ allow you to filter your search by time. *'When'\_*allows you to see when a specified room is available.
+Searches for open rooms on BYU Campus. _'Now'_, _'At'_, and _'Between'_ allow you to filter your search by time. \_'When'\_ allows you to see when a specified room is available.

+### /stats ( track / update / list / leaderboard / untrack )

+Tracks a statistic for the issuer.
+Use the `track` subcommand to begin tracking, `update` to add or subtract to it, `list` to show all the stats being tracked for the issuer, `leaderboard` to show the users with the highest scores for a stat, and `untrack` to stop tracking a stat for you.

 ## Context Menu Commands